 Content optimization is an integral part of a successful content marketing strategy.

-An effective SEO content strategy will improve your search engine ranking, bring in more revenue, and help you become an authority in your field.
+Effective content SEO strategies will improve your search engine ranking, bring in more revenue, and help you become an authority in your field.

 According to a study by SmallBizGenius, over 90% of businesses use content marketing strategies.
 And 72% of marketers reported improved engagement with content marketing.